 We will continue to fund and maintain single-grade classrooms as much as possible, reduced class sizes, offer extra curricular activities, have classroom instructional aides, and support professional development.
-We also need to work with our families to improve student attendance.
+We are continuing to address our attendance rates through family/student partnerships.
 We know that our students are more successful when they are able to be at school for instruction.
+Our school is proud to continue to keep aides in each classroom to help meet the academic needs of our students.
+We are also proud to continue to offer Art, Music, PE, and computers by qualified staff to help support both our students and teachers.